Peculiar Velocity Anomaly from Forces Beyond Gravity?: Abstract

 \section{Abstract}

 We address recently reported anomalously large bulk flows on scales of $100 h^{-1}$Mpc and beyond.
 These coherent motions of galaxies challenge the standard $\Lambda$CDM concordance model as well as a large class of competitive models of dark energy and modified gravity.
-If confirmed, they may support alternative models that include extra forces enhancing the growth of perturbations on large scales.
-In such scenarios, current observational constraints on structure formation favor an onset of the extra forces in recent times, as predicted, e.g., in growing neutrino models.
-For the illustration of the main effects, we employ intuitive phenomenological parameterizations.
+If confirmed, they may support alternative models that include extra couplings inducing enhanced peculiar velocities on large scales.
+A complementary probe of the evolution of large--scale perturbations is the integrated Sachs--Wolfe effect; we explore the connection between this observable and the bulk flow.
+For illustration, we consider a coupling between dark energy and dark matter as well as a specific cosmological model, growing neutrino quintessence.